chintanvijan/Face-lock/README.md

 # Face-lock
-A face recognition app created in python implementing CNN to secure your private data.
+A face recognition app created in python implementing CNN to secure your private data .

 #In progress